argonne-lcf/balsam/docs/user-guide/appdef.md

 - Site ID (e.g. `142`)
 - `Site` object (fetched from the [API](./api.md))

 The `ApplicationDefinition` is uniquely identified by its **class name and site**.
 In the above example, we defined the `Sleeper` application at the `theta-gpu` Site.
-When `Sleeper.sync()` is called, the Python class and assosciated metadata is *serialized* and shipped to the Balsam web API.
+When `Sleeper.sync()` is called, the Python class and associated metadata is *serialized* and shipped to the Balsam web API.
 The `Sleeper` `ApplicationDefinition` is thereafter linked to the Site named `theta-gpu`, and workflows can proceed to submit `Sleeper` Jobs to `theta-gpu` from anywhere!

 !!! warning "`ApplicationDefinitions` must be named uniquely!"
     If another Python session syncs a different `Sleeper` class belonging to